nvlinhvn/robot-detection/README.md

 * `product_topic` has the highest entropy (least predictive), but it's noted it also means there's some improvement needed in text and topic modeling
 * It is obvious place and robots are highly associated.
 This means, e.g. if a traffic is from `US_CA`, it's highly likely Robot traffic
 * There's no strong evidence and association that Robot only targets some specific product
+* Since random forest scikit-learn does not deal with categorical string, we would encode categories like `visitor_recognition_type` or `place` by traffic frequency

 ## Modeling
 For simplicity, the data were split into train/test data before modeling, assuming all columns/features are still the same in the test set.
 However it's noted some corner cases which can happen in reality, e.g.: